pallets/flask/docs/context_locals.rst

     >>> app = Flask('app1')

 Flask starts in the *application setup state* when the :class:`Flask` object is instantiated.
-In this state, the programmer may safely configure the application and every context local is free; attempting to use any of these will result in a ``RuntimeError``::
+The programmer may safely configure the application in this state, however he must not attempt to use a request global.
+Doing so will result in a ``RuntimeError``::

     >>> current_app, g, request, session